Windy City Rehab Stars Sued for Fraud Over $1 Million Home

 The new year is off to a rocky start for the stars of HGTV's show Windy City Rehab.

-Other issues listed in the documents included, crooked front door, crumbling exterior mortar, problems with garage floor and roof as well.
-Beyond the issues with the property, there have also been reports of a crumbling partnership between Alison and Donovan.
+Additional issues listed in the lawsuit include an alleged crooked front door, crumbling exterior mortar, problems with the garage floor and roof.
+They are seeking damages resulting from the defendants' alleged fraud, for their emotional distress and imposing punitive damages.

+Beyond these alleged issues with the property, outside reports allude to a crumbling partnership between Alison and Donovan.

+According to text messages published in the Chicago Sun Times, the two don't have much of a working relationship any more.

 Victoria had previously posted in July of last year that she was working with a new contractor, leaving many to wonder about the fate of their show.
 As of now, season two of Windy City Rehab will still air as planned in April 2020.